gitlabhq/gitlabhq/doc/ci/yaml/README.md

 Introduced in GitLab 8.12.

 `environment` can also represent a configuration hash with `name` and `url`.
-These parameters can use any of defined CI variables (including predefined, secure variables and .gitlab-ci.yml variables).
+These parameters can use any of the defined CI variables (including predefined, secure variables and `.gitlab-ci.yml` variables).

-The common use case is to create a dynamic environments for branches and use them as review apps.
+The common use case is to create dynamic environments for branches and use them as review apps.

 ---